The subject of “the pool at Bethesda” alludes to the Thorton Wilder play, “The Angel that Troubled the Waters.”

 The play is based on the biblical verses of John 5:1-4, however, it changes the end of the parable.

-The play tells of a physician who comes periodically to the pool of Bethesda, hoping to to see the stir and then be the first in the water and healed of his melancholy.
-The angel appears and troubles the water.
-Everybody at the pool hopes to be the first in the pool and thereby be healed of his disability.
+The play tells of a physician who comes to the pool of Bethesda, hoping to see the stir, and then be the first in the water, and healed of his melancholy and debilitating depression.
+An angel appears and troubles the water.
+Everybody at the pool hopes to be the first one in and to be healed of their disability.

 An angel appears and blocks the physician at the very moment he is ready to step into the pool and be healed.

 Angel: “Drawback, physician, this moment is not for you.”

 Physician: “Angelic visitor, I pray thee, listen to my prayer.

 Angel: “This healing dear physician, is not for you.”

 Physician: “Surely, surely, the angels are wise.
 Surely, O Prince, you are not deceived by my apparent wholeness.
 Your eyes can see the nets in which my wings are caught; the sin into which all my endeavors sink half-performed, cannot be concealed from you.”

 Physician: “Oh, in such an hour was I born, and doubly fearful to me is the flaw in my heart.
 Must I drag my shame, Prince and Singer, all my days more bowed than my neighbor?”